The importance of requirements

 What you can do

 While you can’t do your client’s testing for them, you can build the proper time and project tasks into the schedule prior to testing to work with and train the customer on how to create those – and actually dedicate project staff to walking them through the activity of writing those test cases and scenarios.
 In the end, you didn’t create them for the customer, but with your help you’ll ensure that they are in the proper detail to truly test the system out to the point that they’ll know it’s done and they’ll be able to acknowledge whether or not it’s ready for deployment.
 I’ve actually had to assign my team to assist with test prep for the customer and to walk them through the user acceptance testing process on more than 90% of the projects I’ve managed.
-It’s not uncommon, but make sure you’ve planned for it and it’s budgeted into the project or you’ll be spending free hours taking your customer through this tasks to make sure it’s done correctly….and completely.
+It’s not uncommon, but make sure you’ve planned for it and it’s budgeted into the

 A Business Solution Designer and IT/PM consultant and author with over 25 years of software development, management, and project management experience leading initiatives in Manufacturing, Government Contracting, Gaming and Hospitality, Retail Operations, Aviation and Airline, Pharmaceutical, Start-ups, Healthcare, Higher Education, Non-profit, High-Tech, Engineering and general IT.
 Brad is married, a father of 9, and living in sunny Las Vegas, NV.